-Pollock’s film is thoroughly researched and points out enough evidence, some new, to make you want to charge Officer Darren Wilson with murder.
+Pollock’s film is thoroughly researched and points out enough evidence, some new, to make you want to see Officer Darren Wilson be charged for murder.

 Wilson shot Brown seven times.
 The last two bullets entered his skull and were fatal.
 Wilson encountered Brown and his friend Dorian Johnson by chance after responding to a medical call in the area.
 He found the two young men walking down the middle of the street.
 Some type of confrontation took place after Brown and his friend refused the officer’s command to immediately move to the sidewalk.

 Police left Brown’s dead body in the street in 100-degree heat for more than four hours that day.
 In his only interview, conducted by ABC’s George Stephanopoulos, Wilson, 28, claimed that Brown charged him and he felt his life was in danger: “like a 5-year-old going against Hulk Hogan.”

 Brown’s death, and the fact that ultimately no charges were filed against Wilson, sparked days of rioting and unrest in Ferguson.
 The outrage turned into the “Hands Up Don’t Shoot” protests that became part of the national #BlackLivesMatter movement.